-It is an abbreviation of "development" and "operations".
-It is a software engineering practice that aims at combine software development (Dev) and software operations (Ops) in an organization to improve the relationship between two business units.
+It is an abbreviation of development and operations.
+It is a software engineering practice that aims to combine software development (Dev) and software operations (Ops) in an organization to improve the relationship between two business units.

 Iamge Source: Toptal

-We use Ship containers as they can carry heavy loads cheaply and more secure making the the transportation worry free about their goods and focus on getting them transfer from A to B.
+We use Ship containers as they can carry heavy loads cheaply and more secure making the transportation worry free about their goods and focus on getting them to transfer from A to B.

 Docker images are binary.
-This feature enables the developer to experience a non-codable deployment mechanism thus minimizing the variations..
-If a developer tests a set of Docker images on his laptop, it would be same during the integration testing and the production deployment.
+This feature enables the developer to experience a non-codable deployment mechanism thus minimizing the variations.
+If a developer tests a set of Docker images on his laptop, it would be the same during the integration testing and the production deployment.